 Waymead short term care

-Waymead is a place where people with learning disabilities who live at home with their main carer can come for a short stay, in order for them to get a break.
+Waymead is a place where people with learning disabilities who live at home with their main carer can come for a short stay, in order for their carer to get a break.

-It is a recently refurbished building with 5 en suite bedrooms all on the ground floor with many pieces of specialist equipment that enables us to support people with a diverse range of needs.
+It is a recently refurbished building with 5 en suite bedrooms all on the ground floor.
+Many pieces of specialist equipment enable us to support people with a diverse range of needs.